We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Now that we have the basic premise of the show out of the way, let’s talk Hoop Dee Doo Revue food!
 Hoop Dee Doo Revue shares a kitchen with Trail’s End Restaurant which is directly next door.
 The food at both restaurants is very similar.

 Hoop Dee Doo Revue is like an all you can eat buffet where you never have to leave your seats.
-Wait staff will bring you all the items on the menu, and if you want more all you need to do is ask.
+Wait staff brings you all the items on the menu, and if you want more all you need to do is ask.

 - Tossed salad